 For endothelial cells, the unexpected boost in angiogenesis was accompanied by an increase in genes involved in antigen presentation, such as major histocompatibility complex class I. MHC-I typically presents viral fragments from the inside of infected cells, and triggers activation of CD8+ T cells.
 Some studies associate AD with viral infections and with harmful T cells infiltrating the brain (Jun 2018 news; Jul 2019 news; Jan 2020 news).

 The findings dovetail with Bennett’s recent findings that tangle pathology in mice induces aberrant blood vessel formation, resulting in a mess of narrow, twisted capillaries (Bennett et al., 2018).
-“I’m thrilled that these human data support our own observations from tau-overexpressing mice,” Bennett wrote.
+“I’m thrilled that these human data support our own observations from tau-overexpressing mice,” Bennett wrote (full comment below).
 She noted that data are mixed on whether new blood vessels sprout in AD brains, however, and suggested examining endothelial cell transcripts in situ to see if they correlate with local alterations in the microvasculature.